Increasing Customer Satisfaction Through Positive Customer Experiences

 I am thrilled to say that nine years later, when my wife and I built a house, there was this relatively new solution to my problem called Dish Network Satellite Television.

 It was with great satisfaction and a smile on my face that I returned my equipment and instructed that cable provider to turn off my service because I was following their instructions and going to the competition.
-Your business or utility may or may not face competition today, but every business and utility must constantly work to increase customer satisfaction and build positive equity by providing ongoing great customer experiences.
+Your business or utility may or may not face competition today, but every business and utility must constantly work to increase customer satisfaction and undergo customer service training and build positive equity by providing ongoing great customer experiences.
 One never knows what the future holds.

 ——-